wagtail/rfcs/text/027-autocomplete.md

 they should update their code.

 As per Wagtail’s deprecation policy, the partial match behaviour should still work for two releases after introducing the `.autocomplete()` API.
-It should be possible for developers to completely disable partial match once they’ve updated their code
+But it should be possible for developers to completely disable partial match once they’ve updated their code.

 Developers could disable partial match by removing all the `partial_match=True` from `SearchField`s they’ve defined.
-But for page models this is tricky as search configuration of the “title” field is within Wagtail itself, and we can’t just remove it here as that’s a breaking change.
+But for page models, this is tricky as search configuration of the “title” field is within Wagtail itself, and we can’t just remove it there as that’s a breaking change.

-Instead, I think we should allow developers to opt-out of partial matching through the `.search()` API itself and raise a deprecation warning whenever the developer hasn’t opted out.
-This should provide an impulse for developers to consider whether they need to switch to the new `.autocomplete()` API.
+Instead, we should allow developers to opt-out of partial matching through a flag on the `.search()` API itself.
+A deprecation warning should be raised if developer hasn’t opted out.
+This should give an impulse to developers to consider whether they need to switch to the new `.autocomplete()` API.

-Search code should be updated in one of two ways:
+Search code can be updated in one of two ways:

 ```python
 >>> Page.objects.search("foo")